 I’ve always been a fan of listening to others unless I really have something worthwhile to say.
 So I’ve done a lot of listening and watching over the last 30+ years.

-There is also a classic retro ad of the classic KC Munchkin as part of the interview to show how they promote their product. – Read the rest of this article by clicking here!
+There is also a classic retro ad of the classic KC Munchkin as part of the interview to show how they promote their product. – Read the rest of this article on page 22 by clicking here!